pydantic/pydantic/docs/blog/pydantic-v2.md

 [see a list here](https://github.com/samuelcolvin/pydantic-core/blob/main/pydantic_core/_types.py#L291).
 Other, less commonly used data types will be supported via validator functions.

-### Performance :smiley:
+### Performance :thumbsup:

-As a result of the move to rust for the validation logic (and significant improvements in how validation objects are structured) pydantic V2 will be significantly faster than pydantic V1.X.
+As a result of the move to rust for the validation logic (and significant improvements in how validation objects are structured) pydantic V2 will be significantly faster than pydantic V1.

-Looking at the pydantic-core [benchmarks](https://github.com/samuelcolvin/pydantic-core/tree/main/tests/benchmarks), pydantic V2 is between 4x and 50x faster than pydantic V1.X.
+Looking at the pydantic-core [benchmarks](https://github.com/samuelcolvin/pydantic-core/tree/main/tests/benchmarks) today, pydantic V2 is between 4x and 50x faster than pydantic V1.9.1.

-In general, pydantic V2 is about 17x faster than V1.X when validating a representative model containing a range of common fields.
+In general, pydantic V2 is about 17x faster than V1 when validating a model containing a range of common fields.

-### Strict Mode :smiley:
+### Strict Mode :thumbsup:

-People have long complained about pydantic preference for coercing data instead of throwing an error.
+People have long complained about pydantic for coercing data instead of throwing an error.
 E.g. input to an `int` field could be `123` or the string `"123"` which would be converted to `123`.

 pydantic-core comes with "strict mode" built in.
 With this only the exact data type is allowed, e.g. passing `"123"` to an `int` field would result in a validation error.

-Strictness can be defined on a per-field basis, or whole model.
+This will allow pydantic V2 to offer a `strict` switch which can be set on either a model or a field.

-#### IsInstance checks :smiley:
+#### `IsInstance` checks :thumbsup:

 Strict mode also means it makes sense to provide an `is_instance` method on validators which effectively run validation then throw away the result while avoiding the (admittedly small) overhead of creating and raising and error or returning the validation result.

-### Formalised Conversion Table :smiley:
+### Formalised Conversion Table :thumbsup:

 As well as complaints about coercion, another (legitimate) complaint was inconsistency around data conversion.